cascadiajs/2018.cascadiajs.com/src/markdown/call-for-presenters.md

 ## The Selection Process

-Submissions close on July 20th at 11:59PM PST.
+Submissions close on July 20th at 11:59PM PDT.
 We will get back to all speakers by Monday, August 6th.

-You’ll Do Great!
+## You’ll Do Great!

 If you have any questions about this process, need more information or need assistance with travel and/or lodging, don't hesitate to reach out to us at carter@cascadiajs.com.